-Dan Miller is a founding member of the firm and has litigated in several areas of law including entertainment, real estate and intellectual property.
-Dan’s success as a trial lawyer has been recognized by the Daily Journal which named him one of the Top 20 Lawyers Under 40 in the State of California.
+Dan Miller is a founding member of the firm.
+His success as a trial lawyer has been recognized by the Daily Journal which named him one of the Top 20 Lawyers Under 40 in the State of California.
+In 2021, Dan was named among Los Angeles Business Journal’s Leaders of Influence: Thriving in Their 40’s and Leaders in Law – Top 5 in Litigation.
 Dan honed his skills as a trial lawyer with training from his father, acclaimed trial attorney Skip Miller.
 Dan has been to trial or arbitration on over fifteen cases and has litigated cases all over the country including in New York, Delaware, Washington D.C., Florida, Nevada and South Carolina.

 Dan has extensive experience in the banking and private equity sector.
 He has represented a prominent private equity firm in several cases involving mergers and acquisitions and other financing transactions.
 Dan has represented some of the leading investment banks in the world and two of the largest publicly traded banks in California.
-Dan currently represents one of the leading venture capital firms in Los Angeles.
-He brings a unique perspective to litigation due to his prior practice at Latham & Watkins where he worked on mergers and acquisitions, corporate finance and intellectual property licensing agreements.
+Dan also represented one of the leading venture capital firms in Los Angeles and several early stage companies.

 In sports, Dan represented an NFL head coach in an arbitration in front of commissioner Roger Goodell.
 He has also represented witnesses in confidential NBA internal investigations and NBA players in litigation matters.
 And Dan represents one of the leading NBA sports agents in the country.
 Dan also has experience in entertainment having litigated several cases on behalf of a leading artist management company and a prominent movie studio.
 Dan has represented talent including Sean Connery, Rod Stewart, and a successful television producer.

 - In an action for age discrimination, age-based harassment, and constructive discharge, Dan obtained a multi-million dollar award on behalf of a former attorney who sued one of the top law firms in the country.
 The award included punitive damages and a six figure sanction for intentional spoliation of evidence after a four-week arbitration.
+The defendant was found to have intentionally withheld a smoking gun memo that indicated a pattern of discrimination and harassment which was covered up by the law firm for years.
 The plaintiff was also awarded all of his attorneys’ fees.

 - Represented a group of franchisees against one of the largest franchisors in the world and obtained an eight-figure settlement on the eve of trial.

-- Obtained a defense verdict after a Court trial on a $30 million claim in a real estate partnership dispute involving multiple mixed-use projects.
+- Obtained a complete defense verdict after a Court trial on a $30 million claim in a real estate partnership dispute involving multiple mixed-use development projects.

 - Obtained a settlement of over $18 million in a dispute over breach of a stock purchase agreement in a case litigated in the Delaware Court of Chancery.